 Another new arrival is “Portobello” by Ruth Rendell.
 Set in the area of West London of that name, this is the story of Eugene Wren.
 On a shopping trip one day, Eugene came across an envelope containing money.
 He picked it up.
 Rather than report the matter to the police, he wrote a note and stuck it up on a lamp post near his house.

+“Found in Chepstow Villas, a sum of money between eighty and a hundred and sixty pounds.
+Anyone who has lost such a sum should apply to the phone number below.”
 The note links the lives of a number of very different people.
 Around them all, the hectic life of Portobello bustles on, and the different characters lives are eventually found to be linked in other ways.

-In a review for the London Sunday Times, Lucy Atkins said “The suspicion that these ways will be sinister (this is after all a novel by Ruth Rendell) is what hooks the reader.
+review for the London Sunday Times, Lucy Atkins said “The suspicion that these ways will be sinister (this is after all a novel by Ruth Rendell) is what hooks the reader.
 Far more than any extraordinary events, it is this narrative tension that keeps you turning the pages.
 Setting out her cast with absolute conviction, Rendell unrolls their lives at a stately, ominous pace.”

 Both Cornwell and Rendell have been popular authors in Gilgandra for many years.
 Both have inevitably changed and developed different interests and styles.
 I wonder whether these latest novels will be enjoyed by readers who loved their earlier work.